Flagship Title · Konami, 1987/1988

 Hidenori Maezawa & Kyouhei Sada

-The Contra (NES) soundtrack was composed by Hidenori Maezawa and Kyouhei Sada, working within the constraints of the NES’s 2A03 audio chip: two pulse wave channels, one triangle wave channel, one noise channel, and one DPCM channel for simple digital samples.
+The Contra (NES) soundtrack was composed by Hidenori Maezawa and Kyouhei Sada, working within the constraints of the NES 2A03 audio chip: two pulse wave channels, one triangle wave channel, one noise channel, and one DPCM channel.

-The Stage 1 theme (often called “Jungle”) opens the game with an immediately recognisable driving pulse that has been arranged, remixed, and covered by musicians across genres for over 35 years.
-It establishes Contra’s sonic identity in under 10 seconds: urgent, military, relentless.
+The Stage 1 theme (often called "Jungle") opens with a driving pulse that has been arranged, remixed, and covered by musicians across genres for over 35 years.
+It establishes Contra's sonic identity in under 10 seconds: urgent, military, relentless.

 Contra (NES, 1988) - complete soundtrack by Hidenori Maezawa and Kyouhei Sada.
 Stage 1 "Jungle" theme opens the collection.